ASCENDED-Team/asc-notifications/README.md

-# Athena Notification Plugin
+# Rebar Notification Plugin

-Athena Notification Plugin is a plugin for the Athena framework that allows you to display notifications in your application.
+Rebar Notification Plugin is a plugin for the Rebar Framework that allows you to display custom notifications in your application with a que.

 ## Usage